New Residential Investment Corp. (NRZ) Just Got Our Attention

 Keefe Bruyette gave a rating of “Outperform” to NRZ, setting the target price at $10.50 in the report published on December 18th of the previous year.

-During the last 5 trading sessions, NRZ rose by +1.21%, which changed the moving average for the period of 200-days by +28.39% in comparison to the 20-day moving average, which settled at $10.30.
-In addition, New Residential Investment Corp. saw 9.66% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NRZ fell by -0.09%, which changed the moving average for the period of 200-days by +11.59% in comparison to the 20-day moving average, which settled at $10.50.
+In addition, New Residential Investment Corp. saw 10.46% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading